This dictionary covers graphic design, prepress and print terminology

 An international trade association representing users, creators and suppliers of direct-mail advertising and other direct marketing techniques.

 Acronym for maximum density – the highest level of density on a film negative.

 Abbreviation for Domain Name System

 A term in gravure printing which refers to the knife-edge that runs along with the printing cylinder; its function is to wipe the excess ink away from the non-printing areas.

 Document Exchange Format

-Mysterious animal that lived on the Page Setup screen of Macintosh computers.
+A mysterious animal that lived on the Page Setup screen of Macintosh computers.
 Apple engineers published a document, tech doc 31, with background information on the dogcow.
 This instantly made a star out of this humble animal.
 The dogcow mysteriously disappeared when OS X was launched.
 There are rumors that it was eaten by some of the developers.
-Apple have always denied this, stating that their R&D teams only have Microsoft engineers for breakfast.
+Apple has always denied this, stating that their R&D teams only have Microsoft engineers for breakfast.

 A small piece of computer hardware supplied by software companies to prevent unauthorized software duplication.
-The software will check for a digital serial numner on the computer hardware and will not operate if the hardware is not connected to the computer system.
-Dongles can use the ADB, parallel or USB port of a computer.
+The software will check for a digital serial number on the computer hardware and will not operate if the hardware is not connected to the computer system.
+Dongles can use the ADB, parallel, or USB port of a computer.

 a USB dongle